SeanShubin/up-to-date/beginning-software-engineering.md

 Make sure you are not writing anything that does not meet the customer need.
 If code is not used anymore, throw it out.
-You can always get it back with version control, but it is usually better to rewrite it if you need to because you will have more information later.
+If you need to, you can always get it back with version control, but it is usually better to rewrite it because you will have more information later.

 ## Skills